 $ sudo sshd -t

-No output means the configuration parsed successfully and the configured host keys passed the sanity check.
+No output means the files parsed successfully and the configured host keys passed the sanity check.

-The output identifies the first blocking file and line, so correct that error and test again before looking for later problems.
+The output names the blocking file and line; correct that error before chasing later symptoms.

 $ sudo sshd -t